PythonOT/POT/docs/source/quickstart.rst

 .. note::
     The main function to solve entropic regularized OT is :any:`ot.sinkhorn`.
-    This function is a wrapper and the parameter :code:`method` help you select the actual algorithm used to solve the problem:
+    This function is a wrapper and the parameter :code:`method` allows you to select the actual algorithm used to solve the problem:

     + :code:`method='sinkhorn'` calls :any:`ot.bregman.sinkhorn_knopp`  the